Financial ratios: what are they, and why are they important?

 Types of financial ratios

-There are many types of financial ratios that can be used, each with their own specific purpose.
+Many types of financial ratios can be used, each with its own specific purpose.
 Some of the most common financial ratios are:

-- Liquidity ratios: these ratios measure a company’s ability to meet its short-term liabilities, in other words the company’s liquidity.
-This includes ratios such as current ratio and quick ratio.
+• Liquidity ratios: these ratios measure a company’s ability to meet its short-term liabilities, in other words, the company’s liquidity.
+This includes ratios such as the current ratio and the quick ratio.

-- Solvency ratios: these ratios measure a company’s ability to meet its long-term liabilities, in other words its solvency.
-This includes ratios such as debt-to-equity ratio and interest coverage ratio.
+• Solvency ratios: these ratios measure a company’s ability to meet its long-term liabilities, in other words, its solvency.
+This includes ratios such as the debt-to-equity ratio and the interest coverage ratio.

 Why are financial ratios important?